openstack/hacking/HACKING.rst

 General
 -------
 - [H903] Use only UNIX style newlines (``\n``), not Windows style (``\r\n``)
-- [H904] Wrap long lines in parentheses and not a backslash for line continuation.
+- It is prefered to wrap long lines in parentheses and not a backslash for line continuation.
 - [H201] Do not write ``except:``, use ``except Exception:`` at the very least
 - [H101] Include your name with TODOs as in ``# TODO(yourname)``
 - Do not shadow a built-in or reserved word.
 Example::